 2. IT professionals (Tech industry)

 In fact, now more than ever, businesses are using technology to reduce overhead costs by offering employees work-from-home options.
 So the tech industry also offers many jobs that are recession proof.
+Working in IT may land you one of the high-paying remote jobs.

 3. Utility workers